 Honky Tonk fits a mix of genres, with some action and romance, dramatic and comedic moments.
 It’s setting as a mining town could also classify it as a Western.
 It really has something to appeal to everyone and is just downright fun to watch.
 It is too bad it wasn’t filmed in color as some of the costumes both Candy and Elizabeth wear in the film beg to be seen in multiple spectrum and not just black and white.
 I would love to have Elizabeth’s glamorous wardrobe.

 If you are a fan of Rhett Butler, give Candy Johnson and Honky Tonk a watch.
 It’s Clark Gable at his roguish best.
-It’s available on DVD or you can catch it on the TCM channel this Wednesday May 24.
+It’s available on DVD.